Stichting-CROW/ontology-alignment/docs/whitepaper/pages/2-why.md

 > EXAMPLE "Re-using existing knowledge"
 > A municipality makes their own ontology for roads, this includes entities about inspections.
 But instead of defining their own inspections methods, they adopt (and thus link to) a predefined vocabulary of inspection methods declared by CROW.

+- **_Access and Security_**

+  Due to various reasons (e.g. organizational, NDAs, sharing with external parties etc.), access to certain [=ontologies=] might need to be limited.
+Splitting the [=ontologies=] allows for a more granular way of managing access to the information.
+If questions like: "Is the same confidentiality level applicable on all the content?"
+Or "are all users of 'subset A' allowed to have access to 'subset B' and vice versa? should be answered with 'No', then it is most likely better to split up the [=ontologies=] in multiple sets, until all answers becomes 'Yes'.

+> EXAMPLE "Using common ground"
+> A municipality manages a public ontology with standardised asset definitions.
+An internal knowledge base for standard processes for asset maintenance is proposed, which should include links between the processes and asset definitions.
+For security reasons, the maintenance processes can contain sensitive and should be only available to those that need to access this information.

 - **_Conjunctive use_**